code-inspect-binder/overview/README.md

 We found that only **264 projects** were retrievable from OSF.
 Among them, nearly **99% lacked proper dependency information**, such as missing `DESCRIPTION` files, environment specifications (e.g., `renv.lock`, `sessionInfo()` output), or other metadata needed to reproduce the software environment.

+To maintain execution integrity, each R script was run from within its corresponding directory, ensuring that relative paths to local datasets and files were preserved.
+This context-aware setup was achieved by programmatically adjusting the working directory at runtime, allowing scripts to function as originally intended without manual intervention.

 When we attempted to run the scripts, only **25.87%** completed successfully without errors.
 The remaining scripts encountered issues like missing packages, broken file paths, or coding errors that caused execution to stop.

 At the project level: